Brady-TheAMo/SoftwareProject/README.md

 ## How to Run
 1. Download zip file and extract it.
 On the terminal, go to the directory where you extracted the file to.
 2. Start the traffic generator by entering `python3 trafficGenerator.py`.
-T

    -Follow the instructions on the terminal by entering the hardware ID for each player.
 3. In a separate terminal go to the same directory you downloaded/installed the files to and enter `python3 main.py` to start the application.
+4. Add Players to the game using the 'Add Player' button.
+For the traffic generator to function properly, add 2 players to the red team and 2 players to the green team.
+5. After Player entry is finished, press F5 or click Start game to begin.